Catering Equipment - Maintenance Tips

 The most common cause of all breakdowns in catering equipment is the lack of a preventative maintenance program or in other words the frequency of scheduled servicing.
-Catering equipment like any other machinery or equipment must be serviced regularly to ensure optimum performance, longevity and breakdown minimisation.
+Catering equipment like any other machinery or equipment must be serviced regularly to ensure optimum performance, longevity and breakdown minimization.

-Some operators try to save money by not servicing their equipment unless it has broken down.
+Some operators try to save money by not servicing the equipment unless it has broken down.
 This costs more money when you take into account the damage to the equipment, higher repair bills, downtime, loss of productivity, and dissatisfied customers.
 Having a scheduled maintenance program not only saves you money, it eliminates unexpected and costly breakdowns during operation.